-A Canada goose season of up to 15 days during September 1-15 may be selected for the Eastern Unit of Maryland.
+Season lengths and Outside Dates: A Canada goose season of not more than 15 days during September 1-15 may be selected for the Eastern Unit of Maryland.
 Seasons not to exceed 30 days during September 1-30 may be selected for Connecticut, Florida, Georgia, New Jersey, New York (Long Island Zone only), North Carolina, Rhode Island, and South Carolina.
 Seasons may not exceed 25 days during September 1-25 in the remainder of the Flyway.
 Areas open to the hunting of Canada geese must be described, delineated, and designated as such in each State's hunting regulations.

-Daily Bag Limits: Not to exceed 15 Canada geese.
+$\begin{tabular}{ll} \it Daily Bag Limits: Not to exceed 15 \\ \it Canada geese. \end{tabular}$